DANNJUGUNA/week1-code-challenge/README.md

 ## Author
 DAN NJUGUNA
 ## Project Description
-This project includes solutions for  three toy projects.
+This project includes solutions for  three toy problens challenge.
-Challenge 1(Student_Grade_Generator): Student Grade Generator (Toy Problem) Write a program that prompts the user to input student marks.
+## Challenge 1(Student_Grade_Generator): Student Grade Generator
+Write a program that prompts the user to input student marks.
 The input should be between 0 and 100.
 Then output the correct grade as follows:

 A > 79, B > 60 to 79, C > 59 to 49, D > 40 to 49, E > less 40.

-Challenge 2: Speed Detector (Toy Problem)
+## Challenge 2(Speed Detector ): Speed Detector
 Write a program that takes as input the speed of a car e.g 80.
 If the speed is less than 70, it should print “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

-Challenge 3: Net Salary Calculator (Toy Problem)
+## Challenge 3: Net Salary Calculator
 Given the basic salary and benefits of an employee, write a program that would calculate the Payee Tax, NHIF, NSSF Deductions and net salary.

 NB: Use KRA, NHIF, and NSSF values provided in the link below.